karddal/avon/documentation/src/dev_env/README.md

 To set up a local dev environment, you will need to  install a few tools.
 We use these to speed up development.

+## Just

 The most important thing to use is [Just](https://just.systems/man/en/).
-This is a _command runner_, that allows us to speed up common tasks and scripts.
+Just is a _command runner_, that allows us to speed up common tasks and scripts.

 To install it, follow the relevant instructions for your platform.
 Once it is installed, you can issue `just` commands _anywhere in the repository_!